MicrosoftDocs/sdk-api/sdk-api-src/content/directxcollision/nf-directxcollision-boundingfrustum-transform(boundingfrustum__float_fxmvector_fxmvector).md

 ## -description

-Transforms the <a href="https://msdn.microsoft.com/C0C961B6-6F6B-443B-B02F-2601E158F51B">BoundingFrustum</a> using the specified scale, rotation and translation vectors.
+Transforms the [BoundingFrustum](/windows/win32/api/directxcollision/ns-directxcollision-boundingfrustum) using the specified scale, rotation and translation vectors.

 ## -parameters